-Here’s a rundown of the main factors to consider when choosing an OS for your mobile technology eco-system.
+Main factors to consider when choosing an OS for your mobile technology

 With the threat of cyber-attacks on mobile devices on the increase, Gartner says, “individuals are 62% more likely to click on phishing email on mobile,” an OS with strong mobile security features is a must.
 The iOS operating system is less flexible than Android but the upside is that, up until now, it has been more secure.
 This is due in part to the closed-off ecosystem that only allows apps approved by Apple.
 Although this gives you less choice of devices, there’s less risk of downloading malware from the Apple store, which is an advantage.

 Gartner reports, “79% of malware is Android based” but there has recently been an increase in malware for iOS – so no matter what OS you choose, make sure you have security measures in place and your employees know how to avoid the risks.

 There can be a significant difference between prices on mobile devices, so it’s worth shopping around.
 You’ll also find that in general, the purchase price is higher on Apple devices.
 New iPhones are a sought-after luxury item, and the price certainly reflects that.
 And while the iOS system offers many benefits, a saving per device in a large fleet makes a significant difference to your budget.
 For example, if your fleet has 100 devices, and you save $200 per device, that’s an overall saving of $20,000 - money that could be allocated to other areas, management of your mobile technology for instance.
 Samsung is offering highly innovative devices these days at a lower cost point, it’s worth the time to compare.

 Android’s flexibility to run on almost any device, means you have more options when shopping for phones and tablets, so you can more easily find one to suit your budget and needs.

 Warranty and Support